Charlie Daly: Arrest, execution and legacy

-On 2 November 1922, Charlie Daly was captured and imprisoned at Drumboe Castle in Donegal, where he was held until 16 January 1923, when he was court-martialled and sentenced to death.
+On 2 November 1922, Charlie Daly was captured and imprisoned at Drumboe Castle, County Donegal, where he was held until 16 January 1923, when he was court-martialled and sentenced to death.
 On 14 March 1923, Commandant General Daly (aged 26), Lt.
 Daniel Enright (aged 23), Brigadier Commandant Sean Larkin (aged 26), and Lt.
 Timothy O'Sullivan (aged 23) were given an opportunity to prevent their execution if they each signed the following "Declaration": "I promise that I will not use arms against the Parliament elected by the Irish people, or the Government for the time being responsible to that Parliament, and that I will not support in any way such action.
 Nor will I interfere with the property or person of others."
-All four men refused to sign and faced a firing squad shortly thereafter.
+All four men refused to sign and faced a Free State Army firing squad shortly thereafter.
+The four men became known as the "Drumboe Martyrs".
 Like Daly, Enright and O'Sullivan were also from Kerry.
+(See Executions during the Irish Civil War).

-Daly was shot in retaliation for an act he did not commit - the shooting of Captain Bernard Cannon a pro-treaty National Army officer.
-Joseph Sweeney (Irish politician) was the Commander of the Provisional Government forces in Donegal and knew Daly from earlier years.
+Daly (and the three IRA Officers) were executed in retaliation for an act they did not commit – the shooting of Captain Bernard Cannon a pro-treaty National Army officer.
+Joseph Sweeney (Irish politician) was the Commander of the Provisional Government forces in County Donegal and knew Daly from earlier years.
 Sweeney was quoted on the execution of Daly: "The terrible thing was that Daly had to be executed...Daly and I had been very friendly when we were students, and it is an awful thing to kill a man you know in cold blood, if you're on level terms with him...I didn't agree with it, but they were orders and you had to do it."

 His sister May Daly was a significant figure in Sinn Féin in Kerry up to the 1970s; she stood in the 1957 general election in Kerry North, polling 3,171 votes.

 One of his descendants, Mark Daly, was elected senator in 2007 for Fianna Fáil.
-Another one of his Descendants, Lorraine Clifford-Lee, was elected as a Fianna Fáil senator in 2016.
+Another one of his descendants, Lorraine Clifford-Lee, was elected as a Fianna Fáil senator in 2016.
 While another one of his descendants, Pa Daly was elected as a Sinn Féin TD in 2020.